-In this post, you can find proposal management and quotes tools available for a low monthly fee, lower than the cost of tea or coffee required for a week.
+In this post, you can find proposal management and quote tools available for a low monthly fee, lower than the cost of tea or coffee required for a week.
 Most of them come with a free trial and some offer even a free plan.
 Thus, you can try the tool’s functionality out at no cost until you see its advantages for your business.
 Thousands of reps are already closing deals with minimal expenses.
 Don’t lag behind them!
 Give these tools a try to create brilliant proposals.
 Plus … you can contribute your mite to the green mission, as you’ll save on ink and paper too.

 To help you choose the right tool, we’ve created a checklist with the main features you may need to use.
 Here they are.